gedankenlab/Kaleidoglyph-Unshifter/README.md

 not possible to have two keys with the same symbol, but only one of them "upside-down" or "shape-shifted".

-Kaleidoscope-Unshifter aims to treat the shift key like a momentary layer, such that any two symbols can share the same key (one shifted, one not), and any symbol can be mapped to either the shifted or unshifted "layers".
+Kaleidoglyph-Unshifter aims to treat the shift key like a momentary layer, such that any two symbols can share the same key (one shifted, one not), and any symbol can be mapped to either the shifted or unshifted "layers".
 The mapping will be based on the key positions